Knowledge Base

 2. Male Connector [has guide pins];

-3. Keying, position of the key is Up.
+3. Keying, the position of the key is up.

-This is the most important paragraph for MPO – Transceiver connections and it must be remembered.
-MPO cable connector must be a Female to connect to a transceiver that has Male connector.
+This is the most important paragraph for MPO – Transceiver connections, and it must be remembered.
+The MPO cable connector must be a Female to connect to a transceiver that has a Male connector.

 Male or Female Connector